peterthomashorn/purebundle-package-standard/README.md

 ### Dependencies

 All dependencies MUST be stored in the `Packages` directory.
 Each dependency MUST have its own subdirectory with the directory name corresponding to the dependency packages name.
+However it and its contents SHOULD NOT be added to version control.

+### Build Targets

+If no build targets are specified in the package manifest, `Sources/Main.pb` will be compiled to `Builds/<binaryname>` without any special flags.
+The binary name varies from platform to platform (Windows binaries have the `.exe`-suffix) and equals the package name by default.

+Individual build targets are defined as an object with their names as the keys.
+The name `default` is reserved and MUST be specified, if `targets` are defined.
+An example:

+    "targets": {
+      "default": {
+        "source": "Sources/Main.pb"
+      },
+      "alternative": {
+        "source": "Sources/CLI.pb",
+        "output": "Builds/<Package Name>-cli"
+      }
+    }

+The following options are available for build targets:

++ `source` (optional): The entry source file to use for compilation (relative from package root).
+Defaults to `Sources/Main.pb`.
++ `output` (optional): The output binary filename.
+Defaults to `Builds/<Package Name>`.

 ### Build Products